htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 5. ISO-NE wholesale market

-The file TESAgent.py inlcudes 4 Classes that are shown in Figure 8:
+The file TESAgent.py inlcudes four classes that are shown in Figure 8:

 1. Class HVAC